UNMC_Acronym_Vert_sm_4c

 Pulmonary, Critical Care and Sleep Medicine Grand Rounds

-This conference occurs weekly and is presented by faculty, fellows on research and outside speakers on a variety of topics of interest to members of the Division.
+This conference occurs weekly and is presented by faculty, fellows on research and outside speakers on a variety of topics of interest to members of the division.
 On a quarterly basis, a Morbidity and Mortality Conference is presented.
 The faculty and fellows collaboratively complete an electronic Ishikawa Diagram to define the root cause of issues impacting the outcome and outline the steps to correct those issues.

-Fellows’ Case Conference
+Fellow Case Conference

 One fellow is assigned each week to present an interesting case outlining evaluation and management.
 This may be a case where evaluation and management may not be clear and provides the audience an opportunity to offer suggestions for discussion.
 A review of the diagnosis and proper management is often presented.